Artemeey/bench-runtime-windows-vs-wsl/README.md

 - `files-create-delete` — create and delete 10,000 small files
 - `npm-install` — install npm dependencies with and without cache

+## Test correctness

+- Bash and PowerShell test suites use the most equivalent operations for their own runtimes and system APIs.
+- Git Bash can run on both Windows and WSL.
+For clean comparison, run it twice:
+  - Git Bash (Windows)
+  - Git Bash (WSL)

 ## Modes

 - `native` — filesystem of the current environment
 - `proxy` — access across the Windows ↔ WSL boundary

-## Benchmark equivalence

-PowerShell and Bash scripts do not execute the same commands.
-They use different runtimes and system APIs.

-The benchmark compares equivalent operations:

-- `files-find`
-  - PowerShell: recursive enumeration via .NET APIs
-  - Bash: recursive enumeration via `find`
-- `files-create-delete`
-  - PowerShell: file operations via .NET APIs
-  - Bash: file operations via shell utilities
-- `npm-install`
-  - both variants execute `npm install`
-  - cache mode is controlled explicitly

-Results must be interpreted as runtime/environment benchmarks, not pure filesystem microbenchmarks.

 ## Environment setup